Prabhat1503/File_handling/README.md

 This project demonstrates how to handle **JSON** and **CSV** files using **PySpark** on **Databricks**.
 The tasks involve reading data, displaying content and schema, and saving the output in multiple formats such as JSON, Parquet, and Delta.

 ## Files in this Project:
-- `file_handling_example.py`: Contains the PySpark code for file handling on Databricks.
+- `Json_Csv`: Contains the PySpark code for file handling on Databricks.
 - `README.md`: This documentation file.

 ## Steps Covered: